Daniel-KM/Omeka-S-module-Mirador/README.md

 Download the last release [Mirador.zip] from the list of releases (the master does not contain the dependency), and uncompress it in the `modules` directory.

-* From the source and for development:
+* From the source

-  - Libraries for Mirador

-  If the module was installed from the source, rename the name of the folder of the module to `Mirador`, and go to the root module.
+If the module was installed from the source, rename the name of the folder of the module to `Mirador`, go to the root of the module, and run:

-  Because compiling old Mirador versions with unmaintained but stable plugins is more complex with the time, the libraries for Mirador are provided through a zip since version 3.4.9.

 ```sh
 composer install --no-dev
 ```

+* For development only

+  - Libraries for Mirador

+  Because compiling old Mirador versions with unmaintained but stable plugins is more complex with the time, the libraries for Mirador are provided through a zip since version 3.4.9.

+  So you don't need to install npm, node.js or anything else to install and to use the module.

+  The compilation is only needed if you want specific features of Mirador or if you want to use the dev version.

-  - Compilation of mirador 3
+  - Compilation of Mirador 3

   This explanation for Mirador 3 is useful only if you want to compile Mirador yourself.